 Goes on smoothly.
 When used under mascara, it plumps, lengthens, and enhances even thin, sparse lashes.
 Also resists clumping, keeps mascara in place, and defines lashes.
 Many dedicated customers rave it's the best they've used.

-One of the most expensive lash primers on the market; but the upside is that it delivers impressive results for most users.
+One of the most expensive lash primers on the market; the upside is that it delivers impressive results for most users.

 The plastic brush is awkward to use and has pointy bristles.
-At least one user reported some lash loss after using it.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.